 The Rock of Cashel was the traditional seat of the kings of Munster for several hundred years prior to the Norman invasion.
 In 1101, the King of Munster, Muirchertach Ua Briain, donated his fortress on the Rock to the Church.
 The picturesque complex has one of the most remarkable collections of Celtic art and medieval architecture to be found anywhere in Europe.

 This is the only remaining completely walled city in Ireland and one of the finest examples of Walled Cities in Europe.
-The Walls were built during the period 1613-1618 by the honorable, the Irish Society as defenses for early seventeenth century settlers from England and Scotland.
+The Walls were built during the period 1613-1618 by the Irish Society as defenses for early seventeenth century settlers from England and Scotland.
 The city claims Europe’s largest collection of cannon whose origins are known precisely.
 Many of them thundered in anger over the two seventeenth century sieges.

 Battle of the Boyne